landlab/landlab/docs/model_grid.rst

 	z(x') = \frac{U}{2K_d} \left( L^2 - x'^2 \right),

 where :math:`L` is the half-length of the domain and :math:`x'` is a transformed :math:`x` coordinate such that :math:`x'=0` at the ridge crest.
-The numerical solution fits the analytical solution quite well (Figure~\ref{diffrasteranalytical}).
+The numerical solution fits the analytical solution quite well (Figure 5).

 .. figure:: diffusion_raster_with_analytical.png
-    :figwidth: 80%
+    :scale: 50 %
     :align: center

-	Figure 4: Diffusion model with two opposite sides as open boundaries.
-Left: overhead view.
-Right: side view showing nodes (blue dots) and 1D analytical solution (red line).
+    Figure 5: Output from the hillslope diffusion model, compared with the analytical solution (right, red curve).

 Example #2: Overland Flow